|PE-0240||Ethylene-vinyl acetate copolymer||24937-78-8||Inquiry|

-We have professional production equipment and management experience, with GMP standard production workshop.
-We can make film agent according to your requirements, to meet your requirements in the experiment or application.
+CD Formualtion can provide you with film former excipients to meet your requirements in your experiments or applications.
 At the same time, we can provide professional guidance and suggestions for the application of pharmaceutical excipients in medicine.

 Generally, excipients are considered to be pharmacologically inert substances, but they can also actively participate in the interaction of pharmaceutical excipients, that is, physical, chemical, and physiological, affecting the stability of the product and the therapeutic effect of the pharmaceutical ingredients after the drug is decomposed.
 The degree of decomposition of the drug substance depends to a large extent on the chemical configuration, the quantity of the drug and the nature of the excipients used.
 The film former excipient is usually a coating product, which is a combination of a film-forming polymer, a plasticizer, and a stabilizer.
 By increasing or decreasing the amount of film-forming agent used, the drug release rate can be changed and uniform drug release independent of pH can be provided.